 Curing Programs and Modes

-- Standard Mode: For general curing applications.
+- Standard Mode: Ideal for general curing applications.

 Ergonomics and Accessibility